benjamin-bk-krueger/kringle-web/docs/storage.md

 ## S3 Storage

 If you are already logged in, you can use the included S3 Storage to store image files.
-To do this, click on (1) *Storage*.
+To do this, click on *Storage* (user role "user" or "creator" necessary).

 In the first section, you can upload image files.
 First select the respective file and then click *Upload*.